mologie/blog/_posts/2018-03-01-reviving-an-asustor-nas.md

 the updater crashed mid-way.
 It could also be a software bug caused by insufficient QA.
 (Spoiler:
 That was it.)

-If this was a customer's device, it'd tell him at this point to buy a new one and send this one in to get his money back, because having me take it apart is more expensive.
+If this was a customer's device, I would tell him at this point to buy a new one and send the broken one in to get his money back, because having me take it apart is more expensive.
 Unfortunately for me, and fortunately for you my dear reader who might come from Google while looking for a possible solution to the mysterious error 5052, the device was from my dearest gliding plane club FVA - and the warrenty had expired.
 Might this be the reason the club ended up with the device in the first place?

 # What's error 5052?